yosrasheen/Group-Spammers-Detection/README.md

 # Group-Spammers-Detection
 This project deal with Arabic text which is written in the social media.
+Group spamming detection is of two main categories.
+The first category is a group of spammers who works together to promote a target entity or to ruin the reputation of another.
+Here the individuals in the group may or may not know each other.
+The second category is a single person who registers with multiple identities and post spams using these multiple identities.
+This is called sock puppetting
-It has four main steps which are: crawling, preprocessing, spamming activities detection,  and Individual members’ behaviors scanning.
+This type of social media spamming is the most dengerous type of spamming It has four main steps which are: crawling, preprocessing, spamming activities detection,  and Individual members’ behaviors scanning.
 It is considered a search engine It uses Nutch web crawler.
 It is integrated with Solr to provide indexing and searching capabilities to enhance the performance.